Bachelor Nation's Madison Prewett Praises Matt James for Leading His Women in Prayer - E! Online

-Twitter users had plenty to say when Matt James opened his season of The Bachelor with a peek at his religious side, and among those who appreciated the move was Madison Prewett.
+Twitter users had plenty to say when Matt James kicked off his season of The Bachelor with a peek at his religious side.
+Among those who appreciated the move was Bachelor Nation's own Madison Prewett.

 After the new lead of The Bachelor led his 32 women in prayer during his season premiere on Monday, Jan.
 4, the runner-up of Peter Weber's season took to social media to offer her stamp of approval.